MicrosoftDocs/defender-docs/articles/defender-for-cloud/internet-exposure-analysis.md

 # Internet exposure analysis

 Internet exposure analysis in Microsoft Defender for Cloud lets you understand which of your multicloud resources are exposed to the internet.
-Exposure can result from misconfigurations, vulnerabilities, or other issues from connected devices in your [cloud security graph](concept-attack-path.md#what-is-cloud-security-graph).
+Exposure can result from misconfigurations, vulnerabilities, or other issues from connected devices in your [Cloud Security Graph](concept-attack-path.md#what-is-cloud-security-graph).

-Understanding how you expose your resources to the internet is crucial for maintaining security and operational efficiency.
-Defender for Cloud can identify which resources are exposed to the internet and which aren't.
-Identifying these resources is crucial for maintaining a secure environment.
-This process is challenging because customers often use complex network architectures.
+Understanding how your resources are exposed to the Internet is essential for maintaining both security and operational efficiency.
+Defender for Cloud helps identify which resources are exposed and which aren't, ensuring a secure environment.
+This identification process can be challenging due to the complex network architectures often used by customers.

 ## How Defender for Cloud detects internet exposure